Elorm-t/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8 - James Bond: Script sets all permissions for other user and no permissions for owner and group owner.

 Task 9 - John Doe: Script set permission of file using octal notation.

+Task 10 - Look in the mirror: Script sets permission of one file as another.